mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 excerpt: Using Docker to get a legacy library under test in continuous integration
 ---

-In this post, I demonstrate how to retrofit automated tests onto an untested, legacy library.
+In this post, I demonstrate how to retrofit automated tests onto an untested legacy library.

-This is part two of a three-part series about how I resurrected the [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger) repository.
-It's a library that uses machine learning to parse raw recipe ingredients (e.g., "2 cups milk") into structured data.
-The longer story is in [part one](/resurrecting-1/), but the short version is that I discovered an abandoned library and brought it back to life to power a new SaaS business:
+This is part two of a three-part series about how I resurrected [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger), a library that uses machine learning to parse raw recipe ingredients (e.g., "2 cups milk") into structured data.
+Read [part one](/resurrecting-1/) for the full context, but the short version is that I discovered an abandoned library and brought it back to life so that it could power my SaaS business:

 * [Part One: Resuscitation](/resurrecting-1/) - In which I nurse the code back to health so that it runs on any modern system
 * **Part Two: Stabilization (this post)** - In which I prevent functionality from regressing while I restore the code